SamaNematy/Shading-Correction-Paper-Code-and-Dataset/README.md

 This repository includes implementing a published fully connected network [1].
-We have investigated the method using 3 different datasets: TS1, TS2, and TS3 (explained in detail in our paper that is currently under review).
+We have investigated the method using 3 different datasets: TS1, TS2, and TS3 (explained in detail in our paper currently under review).
 All images extracted from a public database introduced in [2].

 References: